jasonisrailov/hello-world/README.md

 Hello World!

-I am Jason and I love to code, play sports, and create/play games.
+My name is Jason Israilov.
+I am a senior in High School and I love to code.
+Not only do I have a passion for computer science, but I also like to play sports and hang out with friends.
-Some of my favorite sports are: lacrosse, biking, rock climbing, and basketball.
+Some of my favorite sports are lacrosse, biking, rock climbing, bowling, ping-pong and basketball.

-My favorite foods are: pancakes, sanwhiches, and calzones.
+My favorite foods are sandwiches, pastas, burgers, and calzones.
+My favorite fruits are strawberries and apples.

+I am very excited to continue to learn to code.
+I believe that the best programming language to learn as a beginner is Python.

+The the programming languages that will be booming in 2018 are Python, Kotlin, Go, and Swift.